nanoframework/Samples/samples/WiFiAP/README.md

 ## Hardware requirements

-An hardware device with WiFi networking capabilities running a nanoFramework image.
+An hardware device with Wifi networking capabilities running a nanoFramework image.

 ## Related topics